 A freight forwarder is responsible for the transportation of goods between two or more destinations.
 Freight forwarding companies specialise in arranging the whole process for their shippers, from storage to shipping of their merchandise.
 They act as an intermediary between the merchant and transportation services, liaising with various carriers to negotiate price and decide on the most economical, reliable and fastest route.

 As experts in the import and export business, using a freight forwarder can make the entire process significantly less stressful.
-Reputable freight forwarders can assist on all levels, from the packing and warehouse stages to the customs procedure, taking pressure off you.
+Reputable global forwarders can assist on all levels, from the packing and warehouse stages to the customs procedure, taking pressure off you.

 3. Freight forwarders provide a range of services